Premises Liability Attorneys Serving the New York Area

 Whether you have been injured in a parking lot, shopping mall, restaurant, grocery store, apartment complex, or another property type due to the owner’s negligence, you may be entitled to compensation.
 Our dedicated team of attorneys has worked on a variety of premises liability cases, and we specialize in the following:

-- Commercial Building Premises Liability covers any injury that you suffer on poorly maintained commercial property, including slips, faulty equipment, or insufficient security.
+Commercial building premises liability covers any injury that you suffer on poorly maintained commercial property, including slips, faulty equipment, or insufficient security.
+A premises liability claim involving a commercial building should include the tenant (business owner) and the property owner or management company, assuming they’re different people or entities.

-- Residential Premises Liability applies to both homeowners and landlords.
-If you’re injured on a property, you must prove both that you were legally on the property and the property owner knew of the unsafe conditions and didn’t take the necessary steps to fix it.
+Residential premises liability primarily applies to both homeowners and landlords.
+If a tenant or visitor is injured on someone else’s property, the claimant must prove both that they were legally on the property and the property owner knew of the unsafe conditions and didn’t take the necessary steps to address them.

-- Defective Maintenance of Buildings and Property can hold owners liable for resulting injuries, including slips, inadequately trained staff, and design faults if facilities aren’t properly maintained.
+Similar to premises liability cases, defective maintenance of buildings and property claims can hold owners liable for resulting injuries, including slips, inadequately trained staff, and design faults if facilities aren’t properly maintained or if the responsible party inappropriately attempted to address issues by cutting corners.

 Do I Have a Premises Liability Case?